FyberOptic/Meddle/README.md

 Mods must include a Tweak-Class directive in the jar manifest to point to the appropriate class to load.

-Mod jars go into the <minecraft_instance_folder>/Meddle directory.
+Mod jars go into the minecraft_instance_folder/Meddle directory.

 If desired, mods may include the MeddleMod annotation on their tweak class to designate an ID, name, author, version, and mod dependencies.

-See the DynamicMappings and MeddleMod projects for examples of Meddle's use.
+See the [DynamicMappings](https://github.com/FyberOptic/DynamicMappings) and [MeddleMods](https://github.com/FyberOptic/MeddleMods) projects for examples of Meddle's use.